raygee642-bit/My-Portfolio/README.md

 # 🚀 Featured Projects

+## 1. Nigeria Electricity grid Optimization performance dashboard
+**Problem:** Systemic power and revenue losses across Nigerian DisCos create significant financial leakages and grid instability, exacerbated by inconsistent regional optimization performance

+**🛠️ Tools Used:** Power BI, Microsoft Excel

+**💡 Impact:** A comprehensive Power BI analysis of 2024 grid performance that recovered ₦688.63bn in revenue and 144.43k MW of power, achieving a 7.23% reduction in losses and identifying critical efficiency gaps in underperforming regions like Benin and Abuja

-## 1. 🛒 Superstore Sales Performance & Profitability Optimization
+## 2. 🛒 Superstore Sales Performance & Profitability Optimization
 **Problem:** The Superstore faces **unstable growth** characterized by a low **73.45% customer retention rate**, extreme **seasonal sales volatility**, and a high frequency of **negative-profit margins**.

 **🛠️ Tools Used:** Python, Microsoft Excel, Google Colab